energywebfoundation/origin/docs/index.md

 See documentation for the Trade SDK [here](./trade.md).

 ## Implementing Origin SDKs
 The Origin SDKs are developed to be agnostic of registry and certificate standard implementation.
 Depending on implementation needs, users can implement one or all of the SDKs.
-The [Origin Backend package](#origin-backend) provides authorization and user/organization management, however users can integrate their implementation.
-The User Interface module provides a front-end application infrastructure for the marketplace.
+The [Origin Backend package](#origin-backend) provides authorization and user/organization management, however users can integrate their backend implementation.

 ## [**Origin Backend**](./backend.md)
 The Origin Backend is a NestJS application that provides services to manage authorization and user and organization management.
 The Origin Backend application can be used in conjunction with one, several or all of the [Origin SDKs](#origin-sdks) to provide integrated user management and authorization.